SoBu Spaces 2020: Library + Senior Center + City Hall

 Project Funding: Public Vote on TIF District Projects

 All public infrastructure projects, in order to use future revenue from the TIF District require the authorization of the voters of the City of South Burlington.
-The first phase of City Center Park - the Dumont parcel - and the Market Street reconstruction have been approved by public vote for TIF District Financing to fund these projects.
+The first phase of City Center Park - the Dumont parcel - and the reconstruction of Market Street have been approved by public vote for TIF District Financing to fund these projects.